Six-Storey Standards

 Scope: 259-unit mixed-use development

-The Remy – a 259-unit, mixed-use development in Richmond, British Columbia – has the distinction of being the first six-storey wood-framed to earn permits in this province.
-However, the project has the good fortune to have Project Manager Mike Cooper from Oris Development Corp. on its team, and he brings the experience of building such structures in Europe, where he spent the first 20 years of his career.
+The Remy – a 259-unit, mixed-use development in Richmond, British Columbia – has the distinction of being the first six-storey wood-framed structure to earn permits in this province.
+However, the project has the good fortune to have Project Manager Mike Cooper from Oris Development Corp. on its team, and he brings the experience of building such structures in Europe, where he spent the first 20 years of his construction career.
 Even with that experience, however, Cooper says there are plenty of chal lenges that arise when a company deliv ers the first project of its kind to permit ting agencies that have never worked with that specific building type.

 “Since the six-storey building is a new code requirement, the developer, the consulting company and the designers are very much closely working with the city of Richmond in defining and under standing what the code requirements really mean,” Cooper says.